fukuball/Leak57/readme.md

 ...
 ```

-This is common to write some method for "Encapsulation", we don't need to know the detail, just to call the method to do what we want.
+This is common to write some method for "Encapsulation", we don't need to know the detail, just call the method to do what we want.
 But in this case we got memory leak.

 #### Case 5